DrBAA/DrBAA/README.md

   Created a trading algorithm (using Java) as part of the above bootcamp.

-  Created a mini library management system with 2 other students as part of the Intro to JavaScript Course finished in January 2025
+  Created a web app for a mini library management system with 2 other students as part of the Intro to JavaScript Course finished in January 2025

 ### **My future goals and aspirations**